erenekx/hybrid-a-star-path-planning/README.md

 A comprehensive autonomous vehicle path planning project implementing and extending the Hybrid A* algorithm in both custom 2D environments and the CARLA simulator.

-This project focuses on realistic autonomous navigation concepts such as:
+This project focuses on realistic autonomous navigation concepts such as obstacle avoidance, vehicle kinematics, smooth trajectory generation, dynamic obstacle handling, and autonomous driving simulation.

-* Non-holonomic vehicle constraints
-* Obstacle avoidance
-* Hybrid A* search
-* Reeds-Shepp inspired motion behavior
-* Dynamic obstacle simulation
-* Vehicle animation and visualization
-* Performance analysis and comparison
-* Autonomous navigation in CARLA

-The project was developed incrementally following a 9-week academic roadmap.

 ⸻

 Project Overview

-Hybrid A* is one of the most widely used path planning algorithms in autonomous driving systems because it combines:
+Path planning is one of the most critical components of autonomous driving systems.
+Different algorithms provide different advantages depending on the environment, motion constraints, and computational requirements.

+This project focuses on Hybrid A* because it combines:

 * Classical graph search
 * Vehicle kinematics
+* Smooth path generation
 * Realistic steering behavior

-Unlike standard A*, Hybrid A* considers:
+Unlike traditional A*, Hybrid A* considers:

 * Vehicle orientation
-* Turning constraints
+* Turning radius constraints
 * Forward/reverse motion behavior
-* Continuous movement approximation
+* Continuous vehicle movement approximation

-This project demonstrates how autonomous vehicles can generate collision-free and realistic paths inside obstacle-filled environments in both simulated grid maps and 3D driving environments using CARLA.
+The system demonstrates realistic autonomous navigation in obstacle-filled environments using both custom simulations and CARLA-based testing.

 ⸻

-Implemented Features
+Features

 Path Planning Algorithms